valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ## Process Phase
 I will be uploading the CSV files that are useful in BigQuery and using cleaning techniques in SQL due to the size of the data, and also to showcase SQL skills.
 It could also be easily cleaned by fixing issues like formatting dates and removing duplicates through Google Sheets.
 There was an issue uploading hourly files and daily_sleep due to BigQuery due to data type, as it only accepts UTC standard type and time format was local time.
 Therefore, uploaded the files and edited the schema to STRING file type to be able to create the table.

-after thorough inspection: all tracking different data of 33 users after thorough inspection:
-After looking into the datasets discovered that Heart Rate has data of 7 users, and Weight has data of 8 users; I won't be considering those datasets for my analysis due to having a very small sample.

 I will be importing the CSV files to BigQuery that contain the following tables:
 - daily_activity
 - daily_calories